SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 5. **Optional** - To change the above default location(s), use the **--prefix** option to ./configure.

+..
-**Comment - I took this line directly from the external online documentation.
+  _**Comment - I took this line directly from the external online documentation.
 Is the "prefix option" referrin gto the "--help" in Step 3?
 URL: https://mmonit.com/wiki/Monit/Installation**

 6. **Optional** - Create an RPM package for CentOS directly from the source code: